Sitefinity/mvc-samples/DynamicContentWidgetCustomDesigner/readme.md

 For more information on creating custom designer view for content controls, see [Feather: Create custom designer views](http://docs.sitefinity.com/feather-create-custom-designer-views).

+This sample requires you to create a dynamic type Countries to work.

 Create the template file
 ------------------------